 However, the pinnacle of Atari’s home computing endeavors came in 1985 with the release of the Atari ST. The ‘ST’ stood for “Sixteen/Thirty-two,” representing the 16-bit internal data paths and 32-bit external buses of its Motorola 68000 CPU.
 It was a technical tour de force, boasting advanced graphics and sound capabilities, a graphical user interface based on Digital Research’s GEM, and built-in MIDI ports, a first for personal computers.

 The Atari ST carved a niche for itself as a cost-effective alternative to other 16-bit computers of the era, like the Apple Macintosh and the Commodore Amiga.
-It became particularly popular among musicians due to its built-in MIDI capabilities, earning it the nickname “Jackintosh,” a nod to Atari CEO Jack Tramiel and the Apple Macintosh.
+It became trendy among musicians due to its built-in MIDI capabilities, earning it the nickname “Jackintosh,” a nod to Atari CEO Jack Tramiel and the Apple Macintosh.
 The ST was used by numerous artists and music producers, including Fatboy Slim, who reportedly produced his album “You’ve Come a Long Way, Baby” entirely on an Atari ST.

 As the mid-80s drew to a close, Atari had firmly established itself as a pioneer in the home computing market.
 Yet, the dynamics of the technology industry were rapidly changing, and Atari would soon find itself facing new challenges and a shifting landscape.